Lecture outline - Introduction to physical

 and transcurrent and mixed.
 Each has its unique character.

-- We will discuss plate tectonics in detail in the third part of the course.
+- We will discuss plate tectonics in detail in the third part of the course, but introduce aspects throughout the course.

 Useful themes in geology